Mircea-MMXXI/azapy/predocs/RiskBased_intro.md

 We have preserved the color code and all the symbols from Fig.1.

-Fig 2. gives a better intuition of portfolio efficiency in terms of e3xpected excess return per unit or risk.
+Fig 2. gives a better intuition of portfolio efficiency in terms of expected excess return per unit or risk.

 For all dispersion measures mentioned above, the **azapy** package offers